JoshuaChou2018/me/about/index.md

 **Research Interest**

+- Metaverse
+- Artificial Intelligence
+	- Theoretical Research of Deep Learning.
-- Bioinformatics & Deep Learning
+- Bioinformatics
 	- Analysis and integration of biological omics data with deep learning methods.
 	- Developing new bioinformatics tools.
-- Brain Science & Cognitive Neuroscience
+- Cognitive Neuroscience
 	- Mechanism of Language, Emotion, Memory, and Dream.
 	- Macroscopic phenomena and application of brain.
 	- The human brain and Artificial Intelligence.
 	- Brain Computer Interface
-- Artificial Intelligence
-	- Theoretical Research of Deep Learning.
 - Medical Imaging
 	- EEG, X-ray, fMRI